beckzayi/boilerplate-node-react-graphql/README.md

 Go to ./client, and `npm install` to install client packages, including `react`, `apollo-boost`, and `react-apollo`.

+## Database
+The boilerplate uses MongoDB.
+Create a new file `variables.env` in root folder, add `MONGO_URI=mongodb://localhost/boilerplate-graphql` to it.
+And create a database `boilerplate-graphql` (name as you want and update MONGO_URI) in your local MongoDB.
+`variables.env` is in .gitignore for security reason.

+## Start
+Start your local MongoDB by `mongod` if using local database.
 Go to the project root folder, `npm run dev` to start the project, including frond end React and back end Node.

 Front end: http://localhost:3000